JvanKatwijk/dab-cmdline/README.md

 -----------------------------------------------------------------------

 The C++ command line program can be compiled using cmake.
 Of course, the dab library (see a next section) should have been installed.
 Libraries needed are libsamplerate and portaudio.
-The sequence to create the executable then is
+The sequence to create the executable then is (after changing the directory to the directory "example")

 	mkdir build
 	cd build